cadebrown/codetn/index.md

 layout: home
 ---

-# Synap
+# SyNap

-## What is Synap?
+## What is SyNap?

-Synap is a learning management system for non-traditional education.
+SyNap is a learning management system for non-traditional education.

-Synap focuses on real world applications rather than preparing for tests, and textbook education.
-While geared mainly towards computer-oriented studies, synap can be used for any number of classes.
+SyNap focuses on real world applications rather than preparing for tests, and textbook education.
+While geared mainly towards computer-oriented studies, SyNap can be used for any number of classes.

 We've created a small (and much simpler) example of a classroom, Sort[101].
 I'll explain how to use it later down.

-Synap could be used to support a much larger school ecosystem once developed, but we leave this small visualization as an example
+SyNap could be used to support a much larger school ecosystem once developed, but we leave this small visualization as an example

 # Sort[101]